Poortugal; Where all dreams are shattered and all nightmares begin

 The saying “If you want something done right, do it yourself” is truer in Portugal than anywhere else.

 When I was in Portugal, there was a Portuguese businesswoman who once told me something that made me shiver and feel very uncomfortable, This businesswoman told me that I had to be “mean” to the employees.
-Besides being creepy, what the hell am I going to accomplish with that?
+Aside from being creepy, what the hell would that accomplish?
 Certainly nothing good for the company or for me!
 Besides, it is more productive for the company to have motivated employees than scared employees.
 This deplorable attitude towards employees is very common in Portuguese companies.

-The only thing I want from my employees is that they respect, be loyal to and trust me as the leader of the company, and I must treat them the same way.
+The only thing I want from my employees is for them to respect, be loyal to and trust me as the leader of the company, and I must treat them the same way.
 However, this understanding only works if both employers and employees are decent people, of course.

 In Poortugal, there are three main jobs that are permanently available to you: café waiter, real estate agent or Uber delivery driver.

-In Portugal there is a great imbalance between personal and professional life, which is very immoral because it means treating people like objects, but it is also not in the best interests of the company’s business objectives.
-In my opinion, happy employees, or rather human beings, are infinitely more productive and creative than unhappy people.
+In Portugal, there is a great imbalance between personal and professional life, which is very immoral because it means treating people like objects, but it is also not in the best interest of the company’s business objectives.
+In my opinion, happy employees, or rather people, are infinitely more productive and creative than unhappy people.
 This very wrong “work philosophy” will certainly turn the company irrelevant in the long run, because it burns out its best assets, the people.

-Many bosses in Portugal mistreat their employees, forcing them to work unpaid hours under the veiled threat of being fired, treating them like company furniture, and contacting their employees by any means possible, even after hours and on weekends.
-This is unethical to say the least, because there’s time for work and there’s time for for our private life, and they should NEVER overlap, when that happens people stop being happy.
+Many bosses in Portugal mistreat their employees, forcing them to work unpaid hours under the veiled threat of being fired, treating them like company furniture, and contacting their employees by any means possible, even after hours and on weekends, as if they owned them.
+This is unethical to say the least, because there is time for work and there is time for our personal lives, and they should NEVER overlap, when that happens people stop being happy (and therefore stop being productive).

 All people, employers and employees, should be able to enjoy both rules and tasks to the fullest if possible.
 As for the unpaid hours, that’s just criminal.

-If you live in a country where the majority of people around you have good quality of life and are wealthy enough to live with dignity, you have a great chance of becoming like them.
+If you live in a country where the majority of people around you have a good quality of life and are wealthy enough to live with dignity, you have a great chance of becoming like them.
 It turns out that in Portugal you are surrounded by misery and abandonment everywhere.
-Do the Portuguese seem like well, successful and happy people to you?
+Do the Portuguese seem to you to be well-off, successful and happy people?
 I don’t think so, they look poor and sad.
-The businesses?
-Most of them are just run down third-world cafes/restaurants and cheap Chinese shops.
-The few storefronts that you can actually see open that are not Chinese shops or covered in cardboard or dumped, are poorly decorated, poorly stocked, and dirty.
+The shops?
+Most of them are just run down third world cafes/restaurants and cheap Chinese shops.
+The few storefronts you can actually see open that are not Chinese shops or covered in cardboard or dumped are poorly decorated, poorly stocked, and dirty.
 The facades of the buildings, including the historic ones, are also very dirty and show no signs of maintenance.
-Most vehicles are literally falling apart with peeling paint all over, worthy of the poorest countries in Africa.
+Most vehicles are literally falling apart with paint peeling all over, worthy of the poorest countries in Africa.
 When you leave the capital it gets even worse, most of the suburbs really look like slums.

 You only have to look at the dilapidated state of most vehicles on the Portuguese roads to know what kind of country you are in and what inevitable end awaits you if you live in Poortugal, literally and figuratively.